Biplane: History

 The vast majority of biplane designs have been fitted with reciprocating engines.
 Exceptions include the Antonov An-3 and WSK-Mielec M-15 Belphegor, fitted with turboprop and turbofan engines respectively.
 Some older biplane designs, such as the Grumman Ag Cat are available in upgraded versions with turboprop engines.

 The two most produced biplane designs were the 1913 British Avro 504 of which 11,303 were built, and the 1928 Soviet Polikarpov Po-2 of which over 20,000 were built, with the Po-2 being the direct replacement for the Soviet copy of the Avro 504.
 Both were widely used as trainers.
+The Antonov An-2 was very successful too, with more than 18,000 built.

 Ultralight aircraft

 Although most ultralights are monoplanes, the low speeds and simple construction involved have inspired a small number of biplane ultralights, such as Larry Mauro's Easy Riser (1975–).
-Mauro also made a version powered with solar cells driving an electric motor—called the Solar Riser.
+Mauro also made a version powered with solar cells driving an electric motor called the Solar Riser.
 Mauro's Easy Riser was used by "Father Goose", Bill Lishman.

 Other biplane ultralights include the Belgian-designed Aviasud Mistral, the German FK12 Comet (1997–), the Lite Flyer Biplane, the Sherwood Ranger, and the Murphy Renegade.